4-400 - Vehicles

 4-401 VEHICLE RESPONSIBILITY (07/26/02)

 Employees who are authorized to drive MPD vehicles are responsible for the proper use and parking of vehicles assigned to them.

 Police vehicles shall only be operated by authorized personnel in a safe and lawful manner.
-A valid Minnesota Driver's License is required for anyone operating an MPD vehicle.
+A valid driver's license is required for anyone operating an MPD vehicle.
+(05/24/13)

 Personnel are authorized to claim mileage for the use of their own vehicles for police business.
 Personal vehicles used for police business shall be used in accordance with restrictions set forth by City Council action.

 Employees operating or riding in City-owned vehicles, or in privately owned vehicles while on City business, shall wear seat and shoulder belts in accordance with the manufacturer’s recommendations.
 Under certain operational needs, sworn personnel may be exempt from wearing the seat and/or shoulder belts.

 4-401.03 VEHICLES – ALTERING DESIGN OR EQUIPMENT (07/26/02)

 Employees shall not alter, add or remove equipment in or out of any MPD vehicle without written permission from their commander and approval from the MPD Police Equipment Specialist.

 Idling of unoccupied marked and unmarked police vehicles shall be prohibited except in the following circumstances: